ArmSukrit/AnimeNotify/README.md

 # AnimeNotify
-This script checks for new anime episodes on supported websites.
+This script checks for new series/anime episodes on supported websites.
 If it detects new episodes, a clickable GUI, implemented with Kivy, is launched.

 ## Download
-- download a zip version [here](https://github.com/ArmSukrit/AnimeNotify/archive/master.zip) and extract all to an empty folder
+- download a zip version [here](https://github.com/ArmSukrit/SeriesNotify/archive/master.zip) and extract all to an empty folder
 (or clone https://github.com/ArmSukrit/AnimeNotify.git)
 - install [python 3.8.6](https://www.python.org/downloads/release/python-386/) or [above](https://www.python.org/downloads/) (or try with your existing python)
 ## Usage